TheVantaDev/OS_Simulator/docs/basics/editor/managing-apps.md

 Simple as 1-2-3

 {% hint style="info" %}
-Core Apps use a total of x Gb of Aurora OS storage
+Core Apps use a total of x Gb of EduOS storage
 {% endhint %}

 {% stepper %}